 Produce memorandum on share dealing code.
 Produce a memorandum on the company's share dealing code (or the Model Code, as the case may be) and give it to directors, other PDMRs and any others whom the board has decided should be subject to the share dealing code (or Model Code).
 Require each person receiving such memorandum to acknowledge receipt of the memorandum in writing.

 Update company's code.
 Where a company has its own share dealing code (instead of the Model Code), check that such code is no less rigorous than the Model Code.
-Simply having a code in place is not enough - it must be reviewed regularly and enforced.
+Simply having a code in place is not enough - it must be reviewed regularly and enforced in order to facilitate and encourage the compliance of the company's PDMRs with the Model Code and to enable the company to identify and deal promptly with instances of non-compliance.

 Put in place effective systems and controls.
 Ensure that the company has systems and controls in place to identify and manage inside information (see GC100: Listing Rules Guidelines Part I: Guidelines for establishing procedures, systems and controls to ensure compliance with the Listing Rules ( www.practicallaw.com/9-519-0929) and GC100: Listing Rules Guidelines Part II: Guidelines on the requirement to maintain insider lists ( www.practicallaw.com/4-518-7156) ).